jatinavi/AI-Q-A-Bot/Journey.md

 ### Question: What is AI?
 ### Answer: What is AI?
 How can I learn it?
 Robot: AI is an acronym that stands for Artificial Intelligence.
 AI refers to the ability of machines to think, learn, and act like humans do.
 In the field of computer science.
 ### Note: Current response limit is 100 characters in the interface to make things simple.
+# Everything is in this Colab Notebook -- https://colab.research.google.com/drive/1ZiechtmY3BCOyAPWZVjDKH99JErT5kEv?usp=sharing
+# this is the StreamLit UI Link that I created using Ngrok -- https://unfrenzied-arnulfo-nonrateably.ngrok-free.dev